tw-wuqian/infra-as-code-lab-exercise/Session_4_Terraform_Tips_n_Tricks/README.md

 Troubleshoot any errors before proceeding.
 You should have successfully deployed an ECR and an ECS cluster with a service and a task (container) that is associated with a load balancer.
 The ECS task will be in a failing state until we fix it in the next session when we deploy our container image to it.

-7. Commit your code to your repo and name the commit 'Session 4'.
+7. Commit your working code to your repo.

 ### Steps/Tasks for Goal 3 - FinOps